Published June 5, 2026 · Updated July 6, 2026

 Blend to your liking: An immersion blender makes quick work of it.
 Blend fully for silky, or pulse and leave some texture for a rustic, chunkier bowl.

-Adjust the thickness: Lentil soups thicken as they sit, so loosen with a splash of broth or dairy-free milk when reheating until it is just right.
+Adjust the thickness: Lentil soups thicken as they sit, so loosen with a splash of broth or plant milk when reheating until it is just right.

 Finish bright: A squeeze of lemon and a handful of fresh cilantro or parsley at the end lifts the whole pot.